zendesk/helm-secrets/README.md

 ```

 #### Helm-wrapper configuration
 By default helm-wrapper is not configured to encrypt/decrypt secrets.yaml in charts templates.
-They are templates and values from specific secrets/value files should e used in this templates as reference from helm itself.
+They are templates and values from specific secrets/value files should be used in this templates as reference from helm itself.
 Set you own options as ENV variables if you like overwrite default kms enabled and decrypt charts disabled.
 ```
 DECRYPT_CHARTS=false helm-wrapper ....